When you’re facing a crisis, do you freeze, fight, or take flight? Or do you remain centred, calm, and focused on the present moment?

 Then release the anchor, move out of position, and let the feeling go.

-Can you remember a time when you were operating at the maximum of your potential, fully alive, unstoppable?
-Would you like to recreate that state at will?
+Can you remember a time when you were operating at the maximum of your potential, fully alive, in flow, unstoppable?
+Would you like to be able to recreate that state at will?

 You can sign up to daily posts here.

 (And remember: you don’t learn to swim by reading about swimming, you also have to practice.)